mattdesl/canvas-sketch/README.md

 # Move into that folder
 cd my-sketches

-# Start a new basic sketch and open the browser
+# Scaffold a new 'sketch.js' file and open the browser
-canvas-sketch --new --open
+canvas-sketch sketch.js --new --open
 ```

 While in the browser, hit `Cmd + S` or `Ctrl + S` to export a high-resolution PNG of your artwork to your `~/Downloads` folder.